eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 - The Rulebook for an attestation intended to be used only within an organisation will be defined by that organisation.

-### 5.4 Catalogues
+### 5.5 Catalogues

-Section 2 in [Article 45e](https://eur-lex.europa.eu/legal-content/EN/ALL/?uri=CELEX:32024R1183#d1e3883-1-1) of the regulation, sets up the direct legal basis for the Commission to \"**where necessary, establish specifications and procedures** for the catalogue of attributes and schemes for the attestation of attributes and verification procedures for qualified electronic attestations of attributes\".
+Section 2 in [Article 45e](https://eur-lex.europa.eu/legal-content/EN/ALL/?uri=CELEX:32024R1183#d1e3883-1-1) of the regulation, sets up the direct legal basis for the Commission to "where necessary, establish specifications and procedures for the catalogue of attributes and schemes for the attestation of attributes and verification procedures for qualified electronic attestations of attributes".

 One of the main rationales for the ARF is to reach a high level of interoperability.
 This interoperability can be achieved on different layers.
-On the technical level, interoperability can be achieved by using common standards, protocols and technical specifications, ensuring common language for attestation Providers, Wallet Providers and Relying Parties, enabling issuance, presentation and processing of the data involved, based on agreed common protocols interfaces and syntax.
+On the technical level, interoperability can be achieved by using common standards, protocols and technical specifications, ensuring common language for Attestation Providers, Wallet Providers and Relying Parties, enabling issuance, presentation and processing of attestations, based on agreed common protocols interfaces and syntax.

 The other layer is the semantic one and relates to semantic schemes of attributes.
-The risk is that an uncontrolled manner of implementation and usage, will create barriers to straight-forward approach and will complicate the implementation thus making the ecosystem much more costly to create and maintain, complex, and error-sensitive, affecting the quality of the overall system.
+The risk is that an uncontrolled manner of implementation and usage will create barriers and complicate the implementation, thus making the ecosystem much more costly to create and maintain, complex, and error-sensitive, affecting the quality of the overall system.

-For the development and success of the EUDI Wallet ecosystem, re-using the building blocks of attributes and attestations is essential.
+For the development and success of the EUDI Wallet ecosystem, re-using the building blocks of attributes and attestations is therefore essential.
 Creating and maintaining controlled vocabularies, a catalogue of attributes, and attestation rulebooks enables shorter 'time-to-market' and efficient implementation.

 Building on the requirements of [Topic 12], having in mind both the need for interoperability on the one hand and the varied nature of attestations and organisations specifying those attestations on the other hand, the following principals were defined: